CiscoDevNet/code-exchange-repo-template/README.md

 **Example**

-If you have questions, concerns, bug reports, etc., please file an issue in this repository's issue tracker.
+If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](./issues).

 ## Getting involved